 2.3.1.3.
 ESBSs, Flow Vanes, and VBSs.

-After ESBSs are removed at the end of the season, inspect for juvenile salmonid mortalities and all other incidental fish mortalities.
+Removal of ESBSs will begin on the Monday of the third week of December.
+After ESBSs are removed, inspect for juvenile salmonid mortalities and all other incidental fish mortalities.
 Inspect ESBSs within a week after removal, or as soon as practical.
 All mortalities are to be counted, or otherwise estimated, for each ESBS and reported to CENWW-OD-T.

 2.3.2.
 Juvenile Facilities – Fish Passage Season (Apr 1 – Dec 15)